Life Cycle of a Cluster

 Transient.
 You will have to manually

 terminate the cluster when you no longer require it.

 If you configured your cluster as a transient cluster, it will automatically shut down after all of the steps complete.

-elsewhere, such as in your Amazon S3 bucket, persists.
-Finally,
+stored elsewhere, such as in your Amazon S3 bucket, persists.
+Finally, when all

 FAILED.
-For more information, see Protect a Cluster from Termination.
+For more information, see Managing Cluster Termination.